PacktPublishing/OpenCV-4-for-Secret-Agents-Second-Edition/README.md

 ### External datasets and tools to train Haar and LBP cascades

-The cascade training script at `Chapter003/cascade_training/train.bat` (for Windows) or `Chapter003/cascade_training/train.sh` (for Mac or Linux) depends on datasets and tools that are not part of this repository or of OpenCV 4.
-Soon, this README will be updated with details about obtaining these datasets and tools.
+The cascade training script at `Chapter003/cascade_training/train.bat` (for Windows) or `Chapter003/cascade_training/train.sh` (for Mac or Linux) depends on tools that are not part of OpenCV 4, and on datasets that are not part of this repository.

+This repository contains cascade training tools under the `OpenCVTools` folder.
+Find the subfolder that matches your operating system and architecture.
+For example, `OpenCVTools/Windows/x64` contains cascade training tools for 64-bit Windows.
+Append the appropriate folder's absolute path to your system's `Path` variable (for Windows) or `PATH` variable (for Mac or Linux) so that our script can find the tools.

+Soon, this README will be updated with details about obtaining the datasets.

 ### Third-party content in this repository